30-30 vs 45-70 Which Lever Action Is Best For You?

 The Marlin 336 is currently one of the most popular rifles currently manufactured in .30-30.
 Additionally, Henry has produced several lever action models in .30-30 (like the Henry All-Weather) as has Mossberg with the Mossberg 464, 472, and 479.

 Though it was never really a popular cartridge for bolt action rifles, Winchester produced the Model 54 in .30-30 for a time.
-So did Remington and Savage (and a few others) with the Remington 788 and the Savage Model 340 respectively.
+They also made a very small number of Model 70s in the cartridge as well.

 Thompson Center has also produced their break action single shot Contender rifle and handgun in the cartridge for many years.
 Ruger has also produced the Ruger No. 1 single shot in .30-30 as well.